khuyentran1401/python_snippet/README.md

 # Python Snippet Tool

 A tool to get Python and data science snippets at [Data Science Simplified](https://mathdatasimplified.com/) on the command line.
+Read my article about how I created this tool [here](https://towardsdatascience.com/python-and-data-science-snippets-on-the-command-line-2673d5d9e55d)

 ## Installation
 ```bash